 See Calendar for Meeting Dates & Abstract Deadlines

-A limited number of grants, on the order of $200 each, will be offered to help fund SPS members' travel to a national meeting of an AIP Member Society holding a "SPS Session" co-organized by SPS and the Member Society.
-Examples of qualifying events include the SPS sessions at national meetings of the American Association of Physics Teachers (AAPT), the American Physical Society (APS), the American Geophysical Union (AGU), the American Astronomical Society (AAS), and other AIP Member Societies.
+A limited number of SPS Travel Awards, on the order of $200 each, will be offered to help fund SPS members presenting their research at a national meeting of an AIP Member Society.
+Examples of qualifying events include national meetings of the American Association of Physics Teachers (AAPT), the American Physical Society (APS), the American Meteorological Society (AMS), the American Astronomical Society (AAS), and other AIP Member Societies.

-- Submit your abstract to the society hosting the meeting by the established deadline
+- Submit your abstract to the society hosting the meeting

 A limited number of grants, on the order of $200 each, are offered to help fund the travel of SPS members and chapters reporting on a national meeting of AIP Member Societies.